x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/deployment-ref/preferred-architecture-2019.md

 While Exchange 2019 offers a wide variety of architectural choices for on-premises deployments, the architecture discussed here is the most scrutinized one.
 While there are other supported deployment architectures, they are not our recommended practice.

-We have also found following the PA helps customers find themselves as a member a large community of organizations with similar Exchange Server deployments.
-This allows easier knowledge sharing and facilities a more rapid response to unforeseen circumstances.
+Following the PA helps customers become a member of a community of organizations with similar Exchange Server deployments.
+This allows easier knowledge sharing and facilitates a more rapid response to unforeseen circumstances.
 Our own support organization is well aware what an Exchange Server PA deployment should look like and prevents them from spending lengthy cycles learning and understanding a customer’s highly custom environment before working with them towards a support case resolution.

 The PA is designed with several business requirements in mind, such as the requirement that the architecture be able to: